The Agent Store Becomes the App Store

 OpenAI requires app submissions to pass a review flow before public distribution.
 The submission process asks for MCP server details, app descriptions, privacy policy URLs, screenshots, test prompts and responses, tool information, and other materials.
 The review may include automated scans and manual review.
 Published apps can later be removed or restricted for policy violations, instability, inactivity, or legal and security concerns.

-OpenAI's app guidelines also focus on tool-level behavior: accurate tool names, descriptions that match behavior, correct labels for read-only, write, destructive, and open-world actions, minimal inputs, privacy policy disclosure, response minimization, and explicit handling of side effects.
+OpenAI's app guidelines describe MCP tools as the manual ChatGPT uses to operate an app.
+The guidelines focus on tool-level behavior: accurate tool names, descriptions that match behavior, correct labels for read-only, write, destructive, and open-world actions, minimal inputs, privacy policy disclosure, response minimization, and explicit handling of side effects.
 These are not decorative requirements.
 They are the control language by which a conversational system decides whether an action is safe enough to expose to a user.

 Anthropic's Software Directory Policy moves in the same direction.
 It requires reviewed software to meet safety, security, privacy, compatibility, and developer requirements.
-It says tool descriptions must be narrow and unambiguous, must match actual functionality, must not conflict with other listed software, and must not contain hidden or obfuscated instructions.
+It says tool descriptions must be narrow and unambiguous, must match actual functionality, must not conflict with other listed software, must not pull behavioral instructions from external sources, and must not contain hidden or obfuscated instructions.
 It also requires privacy policies, support channels, documentation, test accounts, working examples, and relevant MCP annotations.

 This is app review becoming runtime governance.
 The review team is not merely asking whether an app works.
 It is asking whether a model can understand the tool, whether the tool hides side effects, whether it collects excess context, whether it can be safely retried, and whether its metadata manipulates tool selection.